OmriYaakov/File-Transfer/README.md

 ## Prerequisites

 - `fileTransfer.exe` (The client executable)
-- Internet access (to connect to the server hosted on GitHub Pages)
+- Internet access (to connect to the server hosted Online)

 ## Installation